-During the three months ended March 31, 2022, Chemours granted approximately 230,000 performance share units ("PSUs") to key senior management employees.
+On March 1, 2022, Chemours granted approximately 230,000 performance share units ("PSUs") to key senior management employees.
 Upon vesting, these awards convert one-for-one to Chemours' common stock if specified performance goals, including certain market-based conditions, are met over the three-year performance period specified in the grant, subject to exceptions through the vesting period of three years.
 Each grantee is granted a target award of PSUs, and may earn between 0% and 250% of the target amount depending on the Company's performance against stated performance goals.